Murder of Noor Almaleki: Criminal penalty and aftermath

 The trial began on January 24, 2011.
-Faleh's lawyers stated in his trial that while he indeed hit the two women with his car, he did not intend to kill them, and therefore was guilty of second degree murder.
+Faleh's lawyers stated at his trial that while he indeed hit the two women with his car, he did not intend to kill them, and therefore was guilty of second degree murder.
 Prosecutors attempted to get a first degree murder conviction, but did not seek capital punishment against Faleh.
 Faleh was convicted of second degree murder on February 22, 2011.
 The jury did not find that the act was premeditated.

 In April 2011, Faleh was sentenced, at age 50, on multiple counts: for murdering his daughter he was sentenced to 16 years, for injuring her boyfriend's mother he received 15 years, and for leaving the scene of a crime without permission he received three and one half years.
 Because they are to be served consecutively, Faleh received a total of 34 and one half years in prison as his penalty.
+He was incarcerated for thirteen more years before dying on November 10, 2024, at sixty-three years of age.

 A friend established a Facebook group in her honor; by 2010 its membership was about 4,000.

 48 Hours aired an episode about the crime.